 Finding local allies, he says, is key to police initiatives being successful — a mentality that served him well as a young Los Angeles Police Department officer.
 Troubled by the blatant sale of cocaine in particular L.A. neighborhoods, Craig reached out to business owners, clergy and affected families for help.
 Together, they succeeded in deterring drug dealers.
 Later, as an LAPD captain, Craig ushered in programs targeting at-risk youth because he believes by “showing these young people love, we’re saving lives."

 The 36-year law enforcement veteran believes relationships are the key to any family dynamic.
-“You can’t police a community without having a relationship with it,” says Craig, who also emphasized community relations in his previous stint as chief of police in Portland, Maine.
+“You can’t police a community without having a relationship with it.
+It’s like being part of a family but you have no relationship with your brother or sister,” says Craig, who also emphasized community relations in his previous stint as chief of police in Portland, Maine.
 There, he initiated efforts to improve the department’s rapport with immigrant communities and the mentally ill.
 “True partnerships are when we are genuinely working together to solve problems in a community.
 We cannot do it alone.”